2020 Region VI SPY

-Please join us in congratulating Chris Hinson, who has been named as the 2019 Region VI Safety Professional of the Year by the American Society of Safety Professionals (ASSP).
+Congratulations to Matthew Wilcox, who has been named the 2020 Region VI Safety Professional of the Year by the American Society of Safety Professionals (ASSP).

 ASSP recognizes one outstanding safety professional from each of the nine geographical regions annually as a Regional Safety Professional of the Year (SPY).
-With over 38,000 professional members in 80 countries, only nine men and women are recognized annually for this achievement.
+With over 39,000 professional members in 80 countries through approximately 150 chapters, only nine men and women are recognized annually, for this achievement.
 The SPY recipients have advanced the American Society of Safety Professionals and the safety profession through their dedication and leadership.
-Region VI of ASSP comprises 13 chapters of ASSP and covers South Carolina, North Carolina, Virginia, Washington, D.C., Maryland and Delaware.
+Region VI of ASSP comprises 13 chapters that covers South Carolina, North Carolina, Virginia, Washington D.C., Maryland, and Delaware.

-- Demonstrated technical expertise in the broad field of safety and a thorough knowledge of the operational aspects of his/her nominee’s safety employment.
+- Demonstrated technical expertise in the broad field of safety and through knowledge of the operational aspects of his/her nominee’s safety employment.

-- Demonstrated outstanding contributions to the Society, Council, Region, or Membership Community activities, including committee or task force chair, officer, services to members, lecturer at seminars, etc.
+- Demonstrated outstanding contributions to the Society, Council, Region, or Membership Community activities, including committee or task force chair, officer, service to members, lecturer at seminars, etc.

 - Professional contributions to advance the Safety Profession, such as fostering professional development, public/community services, instructor at educational institutions, involvement in codes and legislation, articles written, work with allied groups, etc.